top of page

 GREEN RIVER ROAD

-Lately I have been inspired by an idea about human response to beauty.
+Lately I have been inspired and troubled by an idea about human response to beauty.

 When we see something that is beautiful, our impulse is to reproduce it; that is, what we find beautiful, we want -- and perhaps need -- to copy.
 In the physical realm, we encounter the beauty of nature: flowers, birds, the clouds in a blue sky, our loved ones.
 Instinctively we create images of these things to display and to decorate our world, as a way to keep that beauty in mind.
 Humans' innate creative forces lead to myriad ways of representing nature, ranging wildly in style and focus.

-In my most recent still life paintings I am looking at this idea of the human appreciation of natural beauty and the impulse to reproduce it.
-These compositions contain one or more decorative objects representing birds (greeting cards, wall paper, statuettes, etc.).
-These objects and images are not my own responses to the beauty of birds, but those of others.
-My paintings are a tribute to the human ability to appreciate beauty and to the endless variety of our creativity.
+In my still life paintings I am looking at this idea of the human capacity to appreciate natural beauty and the impulse to reproduce it.
+I often include objects and images -- representations of birds or insects, for example -- which are not my own responses to natural models, but those of others.
+My own paintings are, then, a tribute to the human ability to be aware of the beauty, complexity and fragility of nature and to the endless variation of our creative expression.
+But for me they are also a reminder that we should not be left with only our representations, for no matter how artful, they do not replace the real thing.

 bottom of page